 We'll also be running workshops to help you reflect on your overseas experience and work through how you may be able to use this to your advantage for your future employability.
 Look out for these on Stop 1 when you return!

 Speaking to other returned students is a great way to alleviate any worries and share experiences with someone who understands what you are going through.
-Remember your peers from across Australia may also have some advice so check in with the Global Society.

 - Worldwide Classroom